Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Sep 12 2001 Finished (first time): Sep 16 2001

-by Banana Yoshimoto (2003)
+Honeymoonby Banana Yoshimoto (2003)

-My review: Amo particolarmente i libri di Banana Yoshimoto.
+Amo particolarmente i libri di Banana Yoshimoto.
 Le trame delle sue storie spesso contano assai ben poco.
 I veri protagonisti sono i sentimenti, le sensazioni, che lei e' abilissima a descrivere in maniera evocativa con pochissime parole.
 Questa e' la storia d'una giovane coppia, sposatasi prestissimo.
 Il padre dello sposo sembra far parte di una setta religiosa.
 Ho finito questo libro in un giorno assai particolare: il giorno della caduta delle torri.
-Lo shock m'ha impedito di godermi la fine come avrei dovuto. (★★★★)
+Lo shock m'ha impedito di godermi la fine come avrei dovuto.

 Started: Sep 10 2001 Finished: Sep 11 2001

-Time of the Twins (Dragonlance: Legends, #1)
+Time of the Twins (Dragonlance: Legends, #1)by Margaret Weis

 Number of times I read it: 2